tattler-community/tattler-community/README.rst

 👀 What is tattler?
 ===================

-Are you building an online service and need to send beautiful, branded notifications via email or SMS to your users?
+If you are building an online service, you'll need to notify your users.
+Sign up, password reset and the like.

+Tattler helps you send beautiful branded notifications easily, via email and SMS.

 Tattler makes that easy for you.
 Your application makes a simple HTTP call to tattler: